-Tom and I are training for the A1A (Fort Lauderdale) Half Marathon next month and we’re getting to that point in our training where I get really, really hungry in the afternoon.
+Tom and I are training for the A1A (Fort Lauderdale) Half Marathon next month and we’re getting to that point in our training where I get really, drugs really hungry in the afternoon.
 I’m not talking about your typical afternoon snack craving.
 I’m talking full-on hunger pangs with embarrassing stomach grumbling.
 The kind that always happens during a quiet lull in your meeting and makes your co-workers giggle.
 Like I said – embarrassing.

 I needed to take action.
 I needed a snack.
-Something that was filling and nutritional, but also tasty.
+Something that was filling and nutritional, order but also tasty.
 These Nutty Power bars are it.
 They’re really similar to my homemade granola bars, but I added more nuts and peanut butter and omitted the brown rice cereal to keep them dense and nutritionally packed.
 I love how sticky salty and chewy these are.
 Just perfect for marathon training, regular snacking and keeping my tummy quiet during meetings.

 1/2 cup slivered almonds

 1 cup banana chips, chopped (the dried sweetened kind usually found with the nuts)

 3/4 cup brown rice syrup